Quenary/tugtainer/readme.md

 ## Main features:

+- Web UI
+- Authentication
-- Crontab expression scheduling
+- Crontab scheduling
-- Notifications for a wide range of services
+- Notifications to a wide range of services
-- Per container selection
+- Per-container config (check only or auto-update)
 - Manual check and update
-- Web UI with auth
-- Auto/manual image prune
+- Automatic/manual image pruning

 ## Deploy: